gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 automatically created when you ran the `gatsby new` terminal command above.

 Once you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
-In the code editing software, you'll need to find `src/pages/index.js`.
+You'll see groups of directories and files; find the file in this location: `src/pages/index.js`.
 Once you find that, try changing "Hello world!" in the page component to "Hello Gatsby!".
 Once you save that change, the text in your browser should change within a second.